 You cannot take migratory game birds from any type of low-floating device that allows you to be concealed beneath the surface of the water.
 Called "sinkboxes," these devices float on the water, but they float barely above the water's surface.
 You may not hunt from sinkboxes.
-You may, however, hunt from other types of boxes, blinds or culverts that are attached to the bottom of the body of water where you are hunting.
+You may, however, hunt from other boats may use a white light.